baketti/CSVDataAnalyzer/README.md

 ### Known Limitations

 - **CSV-only Support**: The application currently only supports CSV files.
 It cannot parse or analyze data from other formats such as JSON or XML.
-- **Strict CSV Structure**: The CSV input must strictly follow a predefined schema, with required headers such as `transaction_id`, `timestamp`, `user_id`, etc. If the structure does not match, the program stops its execution.
+- **Strict CSV Structure**: The CSV input must strictly follow a predefined schema, with required headers such as `transaction_id`, `timestamp`, `user_id`, etc. If the structure does not match, the CSV document is considered invalid and the program stops its execution.
 - **Fixed Dataset**: Users cannot upload or select custom CSV files at runtime.
 The application only operates on a hardcoded file path embedded in the codebase.
 - **Basic Analytics**: The current analysis strategies are minimal and intended for demonstration purposes only.
 There is no support for advanced filtering, custom queries, or data visualization.